Civic Pride, Health and Wellbeing

 Dr Oyinlola Oyebode is an Associate Professor in Public Health at Warwick Medical School and has experience of leading translational projects, working in partnership with policy and practice colleagues to produce high quality and useful research.

-Dr Rebecca Johnson is Assistant Professor in Public Health at Coventry University.
+Dr Rebecca Johnson is a former Assistant Professor in Public Health at Coventry University.
 She has experience working with local authorities on projects related to public health and wellbeing and she is an expert in mixed methods research.

 Discover the other activities undertaken by our researchers.